wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 <small>

-Carefully follow the instructions i.e. do you want to create a new app or use existing one, team under which your app will reside etc.
+Carefully follow the instructions i.e. do you want to create a new app or use an existing one, the team under which your app will reside etc.

 </small>